RediSearch/RediSearch/docs/Commands.md

 Beware - enabling this feature will slow the whole server by a few points.
 Only use if hashes are updated often in fields that are not in schema.

+If `LANGUAGE_FIELD`, `SCORE_FIELD`, or `PAYLOAD_FIELD` were used with `FT.CREATE`, the document will extract the properties.
+A field can be used to get the name of the index it belongs to.

+!!! warning "Schema mismatch"
     If a value in a hash does not match the schema type for that field, indexing of the hash will fail.
 The number of 'failed' document is under `hash_indexing_failures` at `FT.INFO`.

-Complete list of redis commands which might modify the index:
+!!! info "Complete list of redis commands which might modify the index:"
     HSET, HMSET, HSETNX, HINCRBY, HINCRBYFLOAT, HDEL, DEL, SET, RENAME_FROM, RENAME_TO, TRIMMED, RESTORE, EXPIRED, EVICTED, CHANGE, LOADED

-If `LANGUAGE_FIELD`, `SCORE_FIELD`, or `PAYLOAD_FIELD` were used with `FT.CREATE`, the document will extract the properties.
-A field can be used to get the name of the index it belongs to.

 #### Example
 ```sql